ljwagerfield/multiverse/docs/0.0/Backlog.md

 # Add acceptance tests [WIP]

+# Determine how offline users will be protected

 # Refactor the application of events to overcome cyclomatic complexity

 # Add simple Web front-end to simulate game-play